wklchris/wklchris.github.io/docsrc/Research.rst

 Publications
 ============================

 I am mostly interested in traffic operations and now am pursuing the PhD degree with a dissertation topic of transit bus operation.
+I also work on transportation health \& equity topics.

 Published Books